cseremetis/Troop5BSA/README.md

 *Edit Form-used to edit existing captions and titles of captions

+*searchCaption form-appears whenever the search bar is used

+gems: rack, activerecord, sinatra, pry, shotgun, sqlite3

-Last Updated: February 6, 2015
+Last Updated: February 18, 2015